rishimukherjee31/LCCMR/README.md

 ### Sensor Data Extraction

-The data extraction process should follow the following guidelined for the website to read the data reliably.
+The data extraction process should follow the following guidelines for the website to read the data reliably.

 <br>